Damian2512/Codeigniter/README.md

 # Codeigniter

-Welcome to the ciBlog application
+Welcome to the crud ciBlog application made with codeigniter.

+This application is made with a tutorial on youtube.

-## Installation
+## Tutorial
 You can find this tutorial on youtube by searching on codeigniter tutorial or just click on the links below:

 [Youtube video part one](https://www.youtube.com/watch?v=I752ofYu7ag)